Finite length spectra of random surfaces and their dependence on genus: Restricting to surfaces carrying a fixed set of curves

 \section{Restricting to surfaces carrying a fixed set of curves}

-The goal of this article is to understand the relation between the ditribution of the number of words of a fixed type and that of the genus.
-In particular, we want to restrict our set of surfaces to surfaces of a certain genus.
+The goal of this article is to understand the relation between the distribution of the number of words of a fixed type and that of the genus.
+In particular, we want to be able to restrict to sets of random surfaces of a certain genus and then count how many circuits (recall that by `circuit' we mean a closed path in a graph that visits each of its vertices and edges only once) carrying a fixed word in $L$ and $R$ the surfaces with this genus have.

-However, what we will actually do is restrict to surfaces carrying a certain set of words as curves, labeled by numbers in $\{1,2,\ldots, 6N\}$ in a fixed way, and then study the distribution of the genus.
+However, what we will actually do is restrict to surfaces carrying a certain set of words as circuits.
+These circuits will initially be labelled by numbers in $\{1,2,\ldots, 6N\}$ in a fixed way.
+We will then study the distribution of the genus under the condition that the surface contains these curves.
+Once we have determined these distributions, we shall `invert' them in order to obtain the distributions of the number of appearances of fixed words (now unlabelled) with conditions on the genus.

 We will mainly work with the description of random surfaces by elements of the symmetric group.
-In what follows we explain how to restrict to elements of the symmetric group describing random surfaces containing a fixed labeled set of words.
+In what follows we explain how to restrict to elements of the symmetric group describing random surfaces containing a fixed labelled set of words.
+This process relies on the following observation.

-If we restrict our probability space to graphs that contain a fixed labeled subgraph that means that we restrict to permutations $\sigma$ and $\tau$ with certain cycles in them.
-We start with an example.
-If we are interested in graphs that contain the word $LR$ labeled as in the figure above, we want $\sigma$ to contain the cycles $(i_1\;i_2\;i_3)$ and $(i_4\;i_5\;i_6)$ and $\tau$ to contain the cycles $(i_3\;i_4)$ and $(i_1\; i_5)$.

-Note that the resulting number of left hand turn cycles in the final graph does not depend on the internal structure of the subgraph (unless the subgraph is a left hand turn cycle).
-This only depends on how the left hand turn segments in the subgraph are glued to the rest of the graph, which in turn only depends on how the half edges emanating from the subgraph are glued to the rest of the graph.

-This means that we can model the problem of counting the number of left hand turn cycles by replacing our fixed set of words of a particular form by two stars per word that represent the left hand turns.
-For example, the labeled subgraph of Figure \ref{pic6} can be replaced by the stars in Figure \ref{pic7} below: